Loving Strangers means

-Camels in the desert.
+Camels in the desert

 of life in the ancient near east.

 “Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbor as thyself: I am the LORD.”
 Leviticus 19:18.

 “But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself; for ye were strangers in the land of Egypt.
 I am the LORD your God.”
 Leviticus 19:34.

 Hospitality or loving strangers

 Ruins of ancient Capernaum

 Capernaum was one of the places Jesus lived during His earthly ministry to Israel.
 It was the scene of several important stories in the gospels.
 The Pharisees were often adversarial and once asked Jesus this question.
 “Which is the great command-ment in the law?”
 Matthew 22:36-40.

 If Jesus had the viewpoint of a modern Pharisee, He might have quoted Leviticus 18:22 or 20:13, "Thou shalt not lie with mankind as with womankind: it is abomination" and lowered the boom on gays as many modern Christians love to do.
 Instead, Jesus looks the Pharisee legalists in the eye and calmly quotes Leviticus 19:18 and 34, the hospitality ethic.